grhifen/grhifen/README.md

 Starting from scratch once again.

-For now, this will be a repo for personal learning experiences.
+For now, this will be for personal learning experiences.

 [![GitHub Streak](https://streak-stats.demolab.com/?user=Grhifen)](https://git.io/streak-stats)